 Friday: A focus on sharing submissions.

 Saturday: Sean shares his “Raps & Slaps” playlist, which is a weekly collection of his recent favorite hip hop tracks.

 Sunday: Jay Diff shares his “Cloud Vibes” playlist, which is a weekly collection of his recent favorite eclectic tunes.

-As of Fall 2013, we have worked and collaborated with the following companies, venues and organizations: ORANJE Festival, Do317, Red Bull Music Academy, Old Soul Entertainment, Deckademics, A3C Festival, The Vogue, Holy Toledo, Grizzly Music, Sam Ash, NUVO, Chreese Hip Hop Festival, Heavy Gun Blog, DJ Booth, Drums Bang, Locals Only / Sabbatical, The Melody Inn, The Jazz Kitchen, MOKB, The Hi-Fi, Sun King Brewery, Musical Family Tree, and many other interesting and independent groups.
+As of spring 2015, we have worked and collaborated with the following companies, venues and organizations: ORANJE Festival, Do317, Red Bull Music Academy, Old Soul Entertainment, Deckademics, A3C Festival, The Vogue, Holy Toledo, Grizzly Music, Sam Ash, NUVO, Chreese Hip Hop Festival, Nightsons, Heavy Gun Blog, DJ Booth, Drums Bang, Locals Only / Sabbatical, The Melody Inn, The Jazz Kitchen, MOKB, The Hi-Fi, Sun King Brewery, Musical Family Tree, and many other interesting and independent groups.